-With the secular generals out of his way and with Ankara's EU accession talks coming to a halt, Erdogan launched the second era of his foreign policy, pivoting Türkiye away from Europe and to the Middle East under the slogan of "zero problems with neighbors" launched by his erstwhile protégé Ahmet Davutoglu, who at the time served as the country foreign minister and was largely responsible for instituting a foreign policy of "strategic depth."
-His goal was to make Türkiye a first-rank power through leadership of Muslimmajority countries in the Middle East, and the Arab uprisings appeared to provide an opportunity to do so.
-Erdogan supported Muslim Brotherhood-aligned groups across the Middle East, hoping this would help Türkiyefriendly governments in place in Arab capitals from Cairo to Damascus.
+With the secular generals out of his way and with Ankara's EU accession talks coming to a halt, Erdogan launched the second era of his foreign policy, pivoting Türkiye away from Europe and to the Middle East under the slogan

+of "zero problems with neighbors" launched by his erstwhile protégé Ahmet Davutoglu, who at the time served as the country foreign minister and was largely responsible for instituting a foreign policy of "strategic depth."
+His goal was to make Türkiye a first-rank power

+through leadership of Muslim-majority countries in the Middle East, and the Arab uprisings appeared to provide an opportunity to do so.
+Erdogan supported Muslim Brotherhood-aligned groups across the Middle East, hoping this would help Türkiye-friendly governments in place in Arab capitals from Cairo to Damascus.

-Turkish foreign policy under Recep Tavvid Erdogan has gone through a number of turns since 2003, characterized by the country's leader continuously taking stock of domestic and global dynamics whilst navigating between the U.S. and Europe, Russia, and the Middle East.
+An Unraveling

+Developments soon disappointed Erdogan, and "zero problems with neighbors" evolved into what some called a posture of "precious loneliness"-an expression coined by Erdogan's longstanding adviser Ibrahim Kalin in July 2013.
+Assad took back much of his country from the Turkishsupported opposition, and with that the Turkish leader's hopes friendly of a government in Damascus.
+Libya descended into civil war following Qadhafi's ouster.
+The Brotherhood was ousted from power in Egypt in July 2013 almost as fast as it had climbed to the top of government.
+Erdogan's support for the Brotherhood subsequently put him at odds with Egypt's new ruler General Abdel Fattah El-Sisi and his regional backers, including most of the GCC countries (minus Qatar) and Israel.

+Other elements of Ankara's regional policy unraveled, too.
+Competition for influence in Iraq

+and Syria drove increasingly tense relations with Iran.
+Peace talks with the Kurdistan Workers Party (PKK) failed in July 2015, and a ceasefire in southeast Türkiye ended with brutal violence and urban insur-

+The 2016 coup attempt

+throttled whatever idealism

+remained in Erdogan's

+regional outlook.
+It also

+presented an opening for

+the world's leading

+hard-power unilateralist,

+Russian president Vladimir

+Putin, to pull Erdogan and

+Türkiye into an intriguing

+modus vivendi.